runtypes/runtypes/README.md

 ## Function contracts

-Funtypes along with constraint checking are a natural fit for enforcing function contracts.
+Runtypes along with constraint checking are a natural fit for enforcing function contracts.
 You can construct a contract from `Runtype`s for the parameters and return type of the function: